 The Privacy Sandbox timelineThe Privacy Sandbox proposals are in various stages of development.
-This timeline reflects when we expect new technologies will be ready to support key use cases, so that Chrome can responsibly phase out third-party cookies.
+This timeline reflects when we expect new privacy-preserving APIs and other technologies to be ready in support of key use cases, so that Chrome can responsibly phase out third-party cookies.
 Information may change and will be updated monthly.
-Last update: September 2021.
+Last update: December 2021.

 Frequently Asked Questions